daveesplana/Droodle-Bot/README.md

 If you are interested in contributing to the project, you are welcome to submit a pull request.

 ## License
-This Project is Licensed under MIT License - see the LICENSE.md file for details
+This Project is Licensed under MIT License - see the LICENSE.md(LISENSE.md) file for details.